sanity-io/image-url/README.md

 })
 ```

+## Migration Guides

+If you're upgrading from v1 to v2, please see the [Migration Guide](./MIGRATE-v1-to-v2.md) for instructions on breaking changes and how to update your code.

 ## How to publish

 1. On your development PR (or after), you can run a command `pnpm changeset add`